kubernetes/website/docs/getting-started-guides/scratch.md

 The admin user (and any users) need:

   - a token or a password to identify them.
-  - tokens are just long alphanumeric strings, e.g. 32 chars.
+  - tokens are just long alphanumeric strings, for example, 32 chars.
 See
     - `TOKEN=$(dd if=/dev/urandom bs=128 count=1 2>/dev/null | base64 | tr -d "=+/" | dd bs=32 count=1 2>/dev/null)`

 Your tokens and passwords need to be stored in a file for the apiserver